icepaq/icepaq/README.md

 🎨 Worked at [Montra](http://montra.com/) building video processing pipelines for an online video editor

 📊 Built an AI-powered automated bookkeeping platform.
 This was my first real startup.
-After four months I decided to close the doors to focus on companies that better aligned with my experience.
+After five months I decided to close the doors to focus on companies that better aligned with my experience.

 __Currently__